 Returns happen for all kinds of reasons, some more honest than others.
 There’s probably a sliding scale from: ‘doesn’t suit me’, ‘gift recipient didn’t like it’, through ‘looked different in the photo’, to ‘I ordered the same thing in 4 different sizes with every intention of returning 3’ and the serial behaviour of ordering a whole ‘haul’ of items just to try them on and have a look, like you would in a physical store, again, fully intending only to keep the favourites.

 Rather than cursing blindly at these customers, I think brands can accept that returns are a part of life.
 It comes with the territory.
 Many do!
 Many realise that returns are another opportunity to show your customer just how generous, understanding and ‘easy to shop with’ you are.
 Your returns process should be just as smooth as your purchase process.

-- Clear instructions on both the website and somehow embedded into the packaging of the item.
+- Print clear instructions on both the website and embedded into the item’s packaging.

-- A pre-printed returns shipping label or a totally digital returns portal, branded up to feel like the same as the webstore.
+- Provide a pre-printed returns shipping label or a digital returns portal branded to match the webstore.

-- Can you even assist by automating the booking of a courier to come to the customer's address and pick up the items in question, to save them a trip to the Post Office.
+- Automate booking to have a courier come to the customer’s address and pick up the returned item, saving the customer a trip to the post office.